barbazul/1kfa/mod_guide_gm.md

 computer hacker, a conversation is needed to establish how that character can fit into the 1kFA rules.

-If a player's character reads as way too exotic, that might be the player signaling that the fun they want to have is playing a different game.
+If a player's character reads as too exotic, that might be the player signaling that the fun they want to have is playing a different game.

-### Choose Risk Drivers
+### 8. Choose Fateful Moments

 > Since 1kFA is a game about taking risks, I'm going
 > to give you an opportunity to get some bonuses when you get risky.
-> We're going to create what are called "Risk Driver" cards.
+> We're going to create what are called "Fateful Moment" cards.
 >
-> On your Risk Driver will be written some goal for your character to
+> On your Fateful Moment will be written some goal for your character to
 > achieve in the story.
 Then I'm going to put 2 experience points on the card.
 >
 > When your character *takes a big risk* to achieve this goal, you get
 > to take the 2 experience points.
 >
 > The player on your left is going to look at this list of goals then
-> present you with 2 goals.
+> present you with 2 options.
 You must choose 1 of them.
 That goal gets
-> written on your Risk Driver.
+> written on your Fateful Moment.

  * Expose an embarrassment
  * Locate a prize